Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Minimax rate of the excess risk of the empirical plug-in classifier

-The above result allows us to establish the consistency and convergence rate of the risk of estimation $\mathbb{E}\left[\left\|\w{b}_i - b_i^*\right\|_n\right]$ for each label $i \in \mathcal{Y}$, from the result of Theorem~\ref{thm:upper-bound-drift}.
-This result extends the equivalence relation obtained in \cite{denis2024nonparametric} \textit{Proposition 4} to a larger range if diffusion models whose drift coefficients satisfy Assumption~\ref{ass:Reg2}.
+\end{prop} The above result allows us to establish the consistency and convergence rate of the risk of estimation $\mathbb{E}\left[\left\|\w{b}_i - b_i^*\right\|_n\right]$ for each label $i \in \mathcal{Y}$, from the result of Theorem~\ref{thm:upper-bound-drift}.
+This result extends the equivalence relation obtained in \cite{denis2024nonparametric} \textit{Proposition 4} to a wider range of diffusion models, including those with drift coefficients that satisfy Assumption~\ref{ass:Reg2}.
 Consequently, for each label $i \in \mathcal{Y} = \{0,1\}$, we have